crispynoodlesoup/Cat-Game/README.md

 this is the cat game, as well as few other files for reference and basics and stuff

-look in the cat game folder, all the code i've written are the
+look in the slurpman folder for the cat game, all the code i've written are the

 a) Inlcude files (in the include folder)